The Core Ideas for Your Career

 Matching Your Career to What the Market Needs

-Most career advice tells you to treat your work life like an emotional trip—telling you to "find what you love" or "follow your dreams."
-In today's tough economy, this is a bad way to think.
+Most career advice tells you to treat your work life like an emotional trip, telling you to "find what you love" or "follow your dreams."
+For most workers today, this is a bad way to think.
 It makes you believe success will just happen if you find the right feeling, while ignoring the simple truth of market demand.
-When you care more about how a job feels than what it's actually worth, you risk wasting your time—which is your only real asset—on things the market doesn't want anymore, leaving you with no power.
+When you care more about how a job feels than what it's actually worth, you risk wasting your time (your only real asset) on things the market doesn't want anymore, leaving you with no power.

 To build a career that lasts, you need to replace feelings with Career Product-Market Fit.
 Think of it this way: you are the product, and your skills are the features.
 Being on the right track isn't about feeling happy; it's about whether what you know solves a big, costly problem for an industry that is ready to pay well for the solution.
 If the market doesn't need what you are offering, your personal passion doesn't matter.
 Every year you spend in a job that isn't in high demand means your value drops permanently, lowering what you can earn over your whole life.